Satish-Chilloji/adversarial_handwritten_signature_detection/README.md

 plt.imshow(img)
 ```

+## The below codes is now running for the Siamese Neural Network

-## Importing the nesseccary packakged for running the Siamese network.
+## Importing the nesseccary Packages for running the Siamese network.
 ```
 %pip install randimage
 %pip install torchvision
 ```

-## Get Imports
+##  Import the Libraries
 ```
 from matplotlib.pyplot import show from PIL import Image